City of Orange (New South Wales): 2016–17 amalgamation proposal

 A 2015 review of local government boundaries recommended that the City of Orange merge with the Cabonne Shire and Blayney Shire Councils to form a new council with an area of 7833 km2 and support a population of approximately 63,000.
 Despite originally planning for the amalgamation to go ahead, the merger scheduled for May 2016 was delayed due to legal action, and in February 2017 the NSW Government decided not to proceed with the amalgamation.

 Council

 Current composition and election method

-Orange City Council is composed of eleven Councillors elected proportionally as a single ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected directly by a popular vote.
-A referendum was held on 8 September 2012 and an absolute majority of voters resolved in favour to directly-elect the Mayor, which took effect from the 2017 election.
-The most recent election was held on 9 September 2017, but due to delays caused by council amalgamations the current term will last only three years to 2020.
-The makeup of the Council is as follows:
+Orange City Council is composed of eleven councillors elected proportionally as a single ward.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected directly by a popular vote.
+A referendum was held on 8 September 2012 and an absolute majority of voters resolved in favour to directly-elect the mayor, which took effect from the 2017 election.
+The most recent election was held on 14 September 2024.
+The makeup of the council is as follows:

-The current Council, elected in 2021, is:
+The current Council, elected in 2024, is: